Table of Contents

-A distinction is made between infectious and non-infectious forms.
-The coxsackie B virus is often the trigger of the infectious form.
-Other entero-, adeno-, and influenza viruses, or for example EBV, CMV, HCV, or HIV can also lead to myocarditis.
+A distinction is made between infectious and noninfectious forms.
+The coxsackie B virus is often the trigger of the infectious form of myocarditis.
+Other entero-, adeno-, and influenza viruses, (e.g., Epstein-Barr virus, cytomegalovirus, hepatitis C virus, or human immunodeficiency virus [HIV]) can also lead to myocarditis.
 Bacteria are able to induce myocarditis as well.
-This includes primarily staphylococci and streptococci, and also enterococci and Borrelia burgdorferi.
+This includes primarily staphylococci, streptococci, enterococci, and the spirochete Borrelia burgdorferi.
 Fungi, protozoa, and parasites may also be the cause.

-In rare cases, chronic systemic diseases, such as rheumatoid arthritis, vasculitis and collagenoses can be triggers of non-infectious myocarditis.
-Medications may cause the so-called hypersensitivity myocarditis.
-An idiopathic Fiedler’s myocarditis or myocarditis following radiation therapy to the mediastinum are also possible.
+In rare cases, chronic systemic diseases such as rheumatoid arthritis, vasculitis, and collagenases can trigger noninfectious myocarditis.
+Medications may cause hypersensitivity myocarditis.
+An idiopathic Fiedler myocarditis or myocarditis following radiation therapy to the mediastinum is also possible.

 |Viral infections (most common)||Bacterial infections (occasional)|

 Myocarditis can be classified according to its course or its pathogenesis.
 The disease may be acute or chronic myocarditis in nature.
 The pathogenesis can be differentiated based on whether it is infectious myocarditis, toxic myocarditis, idiopathic myocarditis, or autoimmune myocarditis.

 The virus damages myocardial cells, which triggers an immune reaction.
 This can cause the destruction of other myocardial cells or cause cross-reactions between viral and myocardial structures, which produce antibodies.
 This eventually leads to the inability of the heart to pump properly, resulting in heart failure (viral myocarditis).

 Histologically, Myocarditis can be divided into the following categories: